z3r07h/Mr-R0B0T-s03-ARG/Episodes/eps3.0_power-saver-mode.h/README.md

 - CV is hosted at jobs.runpula.net (runpula base64 becomes ECOULA)
 - Part of the css used comes from a site call thingsthatarebrown.com - needs to be checked
 - 718-555-0179 phone number on the bottom of one of the job adverts on the wall
-- Shodan.io used by Mr Robot
+- Shodan.io used by Mr. Robot
 - "org: "Evil corp" product: "Apache Tomcat"
 - **compute.evil-corp-usa.com**
 - Also information about AWS staging area and a session cookie